Your Important Two Birth Plans

 Just keep in mind that your conventional Birth Plan needs to be a framework but not a wish list or like picking menu items.

-There are three parts in how to make a conventional Birth Plan
+There are three parts of how to make a conventional Birth Plan

-- There’s the practical elements of what type of medical care you want or don’t want.
+- There are the practical elements of what type of medical care you want or don’t want.
 This aspect of your conventional Birth Plan is directed to your midwife or obstetrician.
 For example, you might not wish to be induced or use medical pain relief.

-- What you want to do such as walking and eating during the birth.
+- What you want to do such as walking and eating during birth.